a280558071/IEDS_Planning/README.md

 # IEDS_Planning
- Integrated Energy Distribution System (IEDS) Planning method, include a matlab version and a Python version
+ Integrated Energy Distribution System (IEDS) Planning method, include a matlab version *IEDS_planning.m* and a Python version *IEDS_planning.ipynb*
 # Must-include package
  - For *IEDS_planning.ipynb*: **PuLP** see (https://coin-or.github.io/pulp/) (Python 3.7)
  - For *IEDS_planning.m*: **YALMIP** see (https://yalmip.github.io/)
- - Both files are calling gurobi to solve the problem, but could call other solvers as well. (see what solvers they support in above link).
+ - Both files are calling GUROBI(https://www.gurobi.com/) to solve the problem, but could call other solvers as well. (see what solvers they support in abovementioned link).
 # Some unknown issue
  - Even though IEDS_planning.ipynb is basicly a Python version of IEDS_planning.m, still don't know why their produced planning results are not the same.
  - Maybe lpSum() in PuLP don't support double for-loop?